githublennard/api-interactive-brokers/README.md

 Location in GitHub for Python codes to deploy the API:
 * filesApiPython/IBJts/samples/Python/Testbed
+* filesApiPython/IBJts/source/pythonclient  --> This path is for files to run in bash

-Important Folders
+Important Folders for samples path
 * Folder codesProductionTFM : Codes to get MarketPrices and  HistoricalData from API
 * Folder Cotizaciones: Files ".txt" by market
 * Folder Historicos: Files ".txt" by market

+Important Folders for source path
+* Folder codesProduction : Codes to get MarketPrices from API
+* Folder DATOS : Files ".txt" by market

+To run the code without use IDE go to (But before execute "setup.py sdist" on bash):
+* filesApiPython/IBJts/source/pythonclient

 Sincronized in:
 * /home/lennard/tfmProyecto

-To run the code without use IDE go to (But before execute "setup.py sdist" on bash):
-* filesApiPython/IBJts/source/pythonclient